justenwalker/mack/README.md

 stack, err := scheme.PrepareStack(authorizingMacaroon, dischargeMacaroons)
 ```

 The stack is then transmitted with the request.
-This is also implementation specific, but one way of encoding the stack
-is to use the `encoding/proto` or `encoding/msgpack` packages.
+How the stack is encoded is implementation specific, so see [example](./example) for implementation.

 After encoding the stack into bytes, it can be put into a request body or encoded as Base64 and added to an HTTP Authorization
 header.
 Whatever the service expects.

-The Service, after receiving this stack, should decode it (perhaps by using `encoding/proto` or `encoding/msgpack`).
+The Service, after receiving this stack, should decode it.

 Validation on the server side happens in two phases: Verifying, and Clearing.